Edison0215/Crop-Harvesting-Control-System/README.md

 The python codes are only act as a website protoype of devleoping a website in controlling a 3 DOF stepper motor collect readily harvested crops via a clamp.

 ## Declaration
-This code is modifed by taking source codes from https://github.com/techwithtim/Flask-Web-App-Tutorial as references.
+This code is modifed by taking source codes from https://github.com/techwithtim/Flask-Web-App-Tutorial as reference.

 ## To Run The Website
 - Download this folder